Uniswap/docs/docs/sdk/web3-react/overview.md

 - Coinbase wallet
 - WalletConnect wallet

-To begin, we recommend looking at our [**guide**](./guides/01-setting-up.md) which include [runnable examples](https://github.com/Uniswap/examples/tree/main/web3-react) and walkthroughs of core usages.
+To begin, we recommend looking at our [guides](./guides/01-setting-up.md) which include [runnable examples](https://github.com/Uniswap/examples/tree/main/web3-react) and walkthroughs of core usages.
 These guides will help you better understand how to use web3-react and integrate it into your application.

 ## Installation

 Web3-react consists of many packages, each providing different functionalities.
-The **core** package exposes the methods used to interact with providers, while the others are installed to enable different providers.
+The [core](https://www.npmjs.com/package/@web3-react/core) package exposes the methods used to interact with providers, the [types](https://www.npmjs.com/package/@web3-react/types) package declares useful types, while the others are installed to enable different providers.

-To interact with the web3-react we recommend installing though npm:
+To interact with web3-react we recommend installing though npm:

 ```bash
 npm i --save @web3-react/core